Learning to Swim: Reinforcement Learning for 6-DOF Control of Thruster-driven Autonomous Underwater Vehicles: METHODS

 \subsection{Domain transfer (sim-to-real)}

 To test the transfer-ability of the trained network, we deploy our selected policy from simulation onto CUREE \cite{curee}.
-CUREE is an AUV equipped with 6 BlueRobotics T200 thrusters for 6-DOF movement and a Nvidia Jetson Orin NX, in a water-cooled housing, that allows us to run our neural network policy on-board in real-time (~20Hz).
+CUREE is an AUV equipped with 6 BlueRobotics T200 thrusters for 6-DOF movement and a Nvidia Jetson Orin NX, in a water-cooled housing, that allows us to run our neural network policy on-board in real-time ($\sim$20Hz).
 On-board cameras (which are used to detect AprilTags), a Doppler Velocity Logger (DVL) and an Inertial Measurement Unit (IMU) are fused via an EKF to provide position, orientation, and velocity estimates in the body frame \Cref{fig:system}.
 The sensors and thrusters are all controlled and monitored through a Raspberry Pi 4, and everything is implemented in ROS for coordination.
-Furthermore CUREE is small enough to fit in checked luggage and is actively deployed in various coral reef, marine, and freshwater environments \cite{curee}.
 These attributes make CUREE an ideal platform for testing our RL-based controls.

 The policy takes state estimates from the EKF and a desired pose from a user or trajectory, and outputs thruster commands.
 We note that unlike in \cite{learningtoflyseconds,margolis2024rapid}, we do not model motor action delays which can lead to instabilities in deployment.
-For this, we apply a quaternion slerp between the desired and estimated quaternions for stable sim-to-real transfer.
+To account for un-modeled delays, we apply a quaternion slerp to smooth out large jumps between the desired and estimated quaternions for stable sim-to-real transfer.
 To test the robustness and accuracy of the controller, CUREE is commanded to hold a position above an AprilTag while it is aggressively perturbed via external forces.
 This setup is shown in \Cref{fig:neural-disturb-qual}.

 As we do not introduce our agent to any data collected in the real-world during the training process, our method is fully zero-shot.